 Coaching and grit aren't enough to get Nebraska baseball back to relevance.
 Why?
 You can't outcoach well-coached talent.

 Seven players from the 2005 team were eventually drafted in the first nine rounds.
 Eleven others were drafted in later roundsp.
 Eighteen total players on the 2005 roster were drafted by MLB teams.
-[Note: not all ended up playing, mind you.]
 Those players were good and they were well-coached.

 That's why they won 57 games.